 How often should you blog?

-The answer to this question is the same as the answer to the first one… when you have something to say.
-You don’t want to schedule the writing of a weekly blog and then end up putting out wedding photos of your staff because you have nothing else to talk about.
+The answer to this question is the same as the answer to the first one.
+Blog when you have something to say.
+Don’t schedule the writing of a weekly blog and then end up putting out wedding photos of staff because you have nothing to talk about.
 If you are in the staffing industry and new employment law guidelines have been released – write a blog.
-If you are in healthcare or you are a doctor and new treatment options have been released for your specialty, write a blog.
+If you are in healthcare and new treatment options have been released for your specialty, write a blog.

 How do you write a blog if you are an awful writer?

-If you are not a very good writer and you need a blog, remember there are really great writers out there that know little about your practice area.
+If you are not a very good writer and you need a blog, remember there are really great writers out there.
+They may know very little about your practice area.
 If you can provide the purpose of the article and talking points – bulleted lists are fine – then a good writer can turn that into something interesting and readable.

 Now, ask yourself the same question we started with “Should I have a blog on my website?”.